ValveSoftware/Fossilize/README.md

     Fossilize::Replayer replayer;
     bool success = replayer.parse(device, nullptr, serialized_state, serialized_state_size);
     // Now internal hashmaps are warmed up, and all pipelines have been created.

+    // It is possible to keep parsing state blobs.
+    // This is useful if the state blobs come from Fossilize stream archives.
 }
 ```